nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-**PlanIT** is a todo list, calendar application for NUS computer science students with a busy schedule to quickly and efficiently add classes for modules and easily view their tasks.
+**PlanIT** is a task managing application made specially for NUS computing students like you, from computing students like us.
+Forgot to submit your lab worksheet, or too many assignments and you don't know where to get started?
+PlanIT gives you the confidence that your busy schedule is organized and accounted for.
+Quickly and efficiently make and edit various tasks, mark deadlines, take note of remaining tasks, and more.

-It is optimised for users who prefer typing.
+PlanIt also includes a calendar and a countdown feature to better manage your deadlines.
+It is even optimised for all of you who prefer typing, so that bookkeeping can be done faster.
+Now you can make progress on the things that are more important to you.

 * Table of Contents
 {:toc}